Swipe to see connections

 When Hell Gate first published the Table of Success in December 2023, we pointed out that this arrangement allows Pitta to “oversee yet another fundraising apparatus where supporters of the mayor can shower Adams (and perhaps, by extension, Pitta) with cash, while he continues to lobby the administration on major City issues.”

-Since the fund was set up in November, it has raised at least $1.3 million from 450 people, including Frank Carone; former mayor Michael Bloomberg, Leo Blavatnik, several members of the Gindi Family, which is behind Century 21 department stores; and Jenifer Rajkumar.
-According to the latest filing, the fund has paid Pitta LLP $22,500 since November, which pales in comparison to the over $600,000 it has spent on lawyers from Wilmer & Hale for the mayor’s legal defense, a team that includes former City Hall Chief Counsel Brendan McGuire.
+Since the fund was set up in November 2023, it has raised at least $1.8 million from hundreds of people, including Frank Carone; former mayor Michael Bloomberg, Leo Blavatnik, several members of the Gindi Family, which is behind Century 21 department stores; and Jenifer Rajkumar.

 Then there’s what happened with Bo Dietl, a former NYPD detective, mayoral candidate, and Eric Adams’s longtime friend and associate, who was hired by Pitta to weed out improper donors to the defense fund.
 The defense fund paid Dietl just under $13,000 before he told a Politico reporter to “go suck somebody’s dick, because I don’t want to talk to you, OK?
 You like to suck dick?
 Go suck dick somewhere.”

-The defense fund subsequently dropped Dietl, with Pitta saying that “the mayor believes that that language is unacceptable, and that no person should talk to another person in such a disrespectful way.”
+The defense fund subsequently dropped Dietl in 2024, with Pitta saying that “the mayor believes that that language is unacceptable, and that no person should talk to another person in such a disrespectful way.”

 Still hungry?